Crack the Lens: The Armoury. Turn it up.

 The Armoury is about strength, change and is meant to be turned up.
 This third album by Crack the Lens represents the band's musical evolution and drive to produce a more powerful sound.
 What began as a shy guy, an acoustic guitar and some simple songs played for friends has grown into a 4 piece dedicated to volume, grit and rhythm - lead by a voice that floats at the surface of your favourite whiskey.
 The album is broadly influenced.
 There are songs about lives wasted and well-lived, songs about northern lore, songs about dark bars and great comrades and songs about war and tragically repeated history.
 If driving guitars and drums that have been beaten senseless are your thing, join us in The Armoury.

-In June 2013, the band began recording "The Cannon".
-The 10-song album was released on June 5, 2014 to a packed house at one of Calgary’s premier venues, Broken City.
-In that same month, the band added guitarist Seth Parent and was chosen as a winner of X92.9FM’s 2014 Xposure contest, gaining inclusion on a compilation album with proceeds going to the Canadian Music Therapy Trust Fund.
+Going back, in June 2014, the band released "The Cannon".
+In that same month, the band was chosen as a winner of X92.9FM’s 2014 Xposure contest, gaining inclusion on a compilation album with proceeds going to the Canadian Music Therapy Trust Fund.

 The band has received attention both locally and beyond.
 In late 2012 they received regular rotation on X92.9FM as part of the Dailies, and were integrated into the station's regular rotation.
 They also charted on CJSW 90.9 FM with their first release, and performed live on air there in the fall of 2012.
 In addition, they have also received airplay on radio shows and podcasts across North America, most notably on Radio Crystal Blue in Philadelphia, Quebec City’s CKRL 89.1 FM “Illusions Auditives”, and Windsor, Ontario's CJAM 99.1 FM.